rethinkdb/rethinkdb-rs/api/ruby/index.md

 with no arguments.
 When called with a separator, splits on that separator.
 When called with a separator and a maximum number of splits, splits on that separator at most `max_splits` times.
-(Can be called with NULL as the separator if you want to split on whitespace while still specifying `max_splits`.)
+(Can be called with `nil` as the separator if you want to split on whitespace while still specifying `max_splits`.)

 Mimics the behavior of Python's `string.split` in edge cases, except